Coronavirus latest information and advice

 This page provides the latest information on changes we are making to help respond to coronavirus and protect our patients, visitors and staff.

-We continue to provide urgent and emergency care for all conditions - not only Covid-19.
-We are beginning to re-open our services, including routine elective procedures and surgery.
+We are providing urgent and emergency care for all conditions and are resuming all of our planned services, including routine elective procedures and surgery.

 Face coverings for outpatients and visitors

 All members of the public now have to wear face coverings when in hospital – whether they are visiting a patient or going to an outpatient appointment.
 This is to reduce the risk of transmitting coronavirus to others.

 Face coverings can be cloth or home-made, or be a scarf or bandana, and should cover the mouth and nose.
 Please bring your own face-covering.
 For more information on how to make your own face covering, visit Gov.UK website.

 Exemption badges for those unable to wear face mask or covering

 If you are unable to wear a face mask or face covering while in a public place, or need assistance due to your age, health or disability, you can print off a badge to let other people know.
 You can also print off a badge if you need people to take off their mask or face-covering so you can better understand what they say.
 Wearing this badge is a personal choice and not required by law.

 If wearing a face-covering is difficult for you, or if you are deaf or hearing impaired, please contact the number on your clinic letter before you come into hospital.

 - Coming in for a planned procedure or surgery

 - Keeping in touch with friends and family in hospital